David B. Williams (politician)

 David B. Williams (January 7, 1919 – December 5, 1994) was an American jurist and politician who served as presiding judge of Ayer District Court and was a member of the Massachusetts House of Representatives and Massachusetts Governor's Council.

 Early life

 Williams was born on January 7, 1919, in Boston.
 He graduated from Governor Dummer Academy and Harvard College.
 During World War II he enlisted in the United States Army Air Forces.
 After the war he resumed his education.
 He graduated from the Boston University School of Law in 1947.

 Political career

 From 1947 to 1948, Williams served as the clerk of the Central Middlesex District Court.
 In 1948 he was elected to the Massachusetts House of Representatives.
 In 1953 he was appointed to the Massachusetts Governor's Council.
 He lost his bid for a full term to Endicott Peabody 50.3% to 49.2%.

-From 1949 to 1953 he served as town counsel in Carlisle, Massachusetts.
+From 1949 to 1953 Williams served as town counsel in Carlisle, Massachusetts.